rbind/yutani/content/post/2018-06-09-plot-osm-tiles.md

 ## Get tile data

 If I just get the response from a URL, `httr::GET()` is handy.
-But, this time, for the requirement of caching, I have to save the response to the disk first.
+But, this time, for the requirement of caching, I have to save the responses to disk first.
 So, I use `curl::curl_download()` here.

 Note that PNG data can be read into R session by `png::readPNG()`.